typoes/harry-potter-gen-z/book_1/chapter_2.md

 "I'm warning you," he had said, putting his large purple face all up in Harry's grill.
 "I'm warning you now, boi - any funny business, anything at all - and you'll be in that cupboard from now until Christmas."

-"I'm not going to do anything," said Harry.
+"I'm not going to do anything bro," said Harry.
 "Legit..."

 But Uncle Vernon didn't believe him.
 No one ever did.

-The problem was, strange things often happened around Harry and it was no good telling the Dursleys he didn't make them happen.
+The problem was, weird shit often happened around Harry and it was no good telling the Dursleys he didn't do things.

 Once, Aunt Petunia, tired of Harry coming back from Great Clips looking as though he hadn't been there at all, had taken a pair of kitchen scissors and cut his hair so short he was almost bald except for his bangs, which she left "to hide that cringe disfigurement."
 Dudley had laughed himself silly at Harry, who spent a sleepless night imagining school the next day, where he was already teased for his lack of style.
 Next morning, however, he had gotten up to find his hair exactly as it had been before Aunt Petunia had sheared it off.
 He had been given a week in his cupboard for this, even though he had tried to explain that he couldn't explain how it had grown back so quickly.
+Not cool.

 Another time, Aunt Petunia had been trying to force him into a revolting old sweater of Dudley's (brown with orange puff balls).
 The harder she tried to pull it over his head, the smaller it became, until it might have fit a barbie doll, but certainly wouldn't fit Harry.
 Aunt Petunia decided it must have shrunk in the wash and, to his great relief, Harry wasn't punished.

 On the other hand, he'd gotten into terrible trouble for being found on the roof of the school kitchens.
 Dudley's gang had been chasing him as usual, as much to Harry's surprise as anyone else's, there he was sitting on the chimney.
 The Dursley's received a very angry letter from Harry's headmistress telling them Harry had been climbing school buildings.
 But all he'd tried to do (as he shouted at Uncle Vernon through the locked door of his cupboard) was jump behind the big trash cans outside the kitchen doors.
 Harry supposed that the wind must have caught him mid-jump.

 But today, nothing was going to go wrong.
-It was even worth being with Dudley and Piers to be spending the day somewhere that wasn't school, his cupboard, or Mrs. Figg's cabbage=-smelling living room.
+It was even worth being with Dudley and Piers to be spending the day somewhere that wasn't school, his cupboard, or Mrs. Figg's cabbage smelling living room.

 While he drove, Uncle Vernon complained to Aunt Petunia.
-He liked to complain about things: people at work, Harry, the council, Harry, the bank, and Harry were just a few of his favorite subjects.
+He liked to complain about things: people at work, Harry, the council, the bank, and Harry were just a few of his favorite subjects.
 This morning it was motorcycles.

 "...roaring along like maniacs, the young gangstas,: he said as a motorcycle overtook them.

 "I had a dream about a motorcyle," said Harry, remembering it suddenly.
 "It was flying."

 Uncle Vernon nearly crashed into the car in front.
-He turned right around in his seat and yelled at Harrry, his face like a giant beet with a mustache: "MOTORCYCLES DON'T FLY"
+He turned right around in his seat and yelled at Harry, his face like a giant beet with a mustache: "MOTORCYCLES DON'T FLY DUDE"

-Dudley and Piers sniggered.
+Dudley and Piers were laughing their asses of.

 "I know they don't," said Harry.
 "It was only a dream."

 Big yikes, he wished he hadn't said anything.
 If there was one thing the Dursleys hated even more than him asking questions, it was his talking about anything acting in abnormally, no matter if it was a dream or cartoon - they seemed think he might get dangerous ideas.

 It was a very sunny Saturday and the zoo was crowded with fams.
-The Dursleys bought Dudley and Piers large chocolate ice creams at the entrance and then, because the smiling lady in the van asked Harry what he wanted before they could hurry him away, they bought him a cheap lemon ice pop.
+The Dursleys bought Dudley and Piers some B&J Ice cream at the entrance and then, because the smiling lady in the van asked Harry what he wanted before they could hurry him away, they bought him a off-brand lemon ice pop.
 It wasn't bad either, Harry thought, licking it as they watched a gorilla scratching its head who looked remarkably like Dudley, except that it wasn't blonde.

 Harry had the best morning he'd had in a long time.
 He was careful to walk a little way apart from the Dursleys so that he wouldn't catch hands from Dudley and Piers, who were starting to get bored of the animals by lunchtime.
 They ate in a zoo restaurant, and when Dudley had a tantrum because his kickerbocker glory didn't have enough ice cream on top, Uncle Vernon bought him another one and Harry was allowed to finish the first.